rgardner/dancingtogether/README.md

 - README.md: this file
 - accounts: Django app for managing user accounts
 - app.json: specifies configuration for Heroku
-- dancingtogether: the main Django app
+- dancingtogether: the main Django project, contains overall url routing
+- docker-compose.yml: specifies Docker services that compose this project
+- main: Django app for site index and management commands
+- manage.py: Program for running management commands
-- musicplayer: Django app for listening to music
+- radio: Django app for listening to music
 - scripts: small scripts for developers
+- static: Contains the site's css and js files
 - templates: common templates for the entire project
   + base.html: the base template for every page